Classic (transit bus): Retirements

-As of 2020, the STO was still running Classics, but they have now all been retired with the arrival of the 2020 NovaBus LFS HEV buses.
+As of 2020, the STO was still running Classics, but they have now all been retired with the arrival of the 2020 Nova Bus LFS HEV buses.
 Pittsburgh, Montreal (including Laval and the South Shore agencies), Ottawa, Buffalo, Halifax, Lévis, Toronto, Santa Monica, Connecticut, Rochester, PACE, Quebec City, Windsor and Winnipeg have retired most of their Classics due to increasing maintenance costs, difficulty in obtaining replacement parts, and the agencies' plans to convert to low-floor fleets.
 However, a few transit agencies began purchasing used Classics due to rising costs and lack of funding for new buses.
 Regina Transit had acquired used Classics due to provincial and government funding issues, which lasted until early 2014, when they received funding for new buses and to retire their last MCI Classics, becoming 100% low-floor.
 Metrobus Transit (St. John's, NL) retired their last Classics in January 2016, Calgary Transit retired their last Classics on December 18, 2014, and their fleet is completely accessible as some were sold to STO and Saskatoon Transit, the latter having retired its Classic fleet in 2018.
 Quebec City's Réseau de transport de la Capitale retired its last Classic on March 3, 2016.
-NFTA Metro's Classics retired in 2016 when the NovaBus LFS CNG buses arrived.
+NFTA Metro's Classics retired in 2016 when the Nova Bus LFS CNG buses arrived.
 A former 1986 Hamilton Street Railway Classic (HSR 8602) that was retired in 2002 was featured as part of a redecorating sketch in a 2005 episode of The Red Green Show.